The best vegan options in San Sebastián

 Vegan options at upscale restaurants

-Mirador de Ulia (Paseo de Ulía 193, tel.: 943 272 707) is the only Michelin-starred restaurant in San Sebastián that offers a vegan menu.
-Located in an outstanding enclave that provides guests with spectacular views of the city, the kitchen is run by Rubén Trincado, a chef committed to innovative cuisine rooted in traditional Basque cuisine.
+Mirador de Ulia (Paseo de Ulía 193, tel.: 943 272 707) is located in an outstanding enclave that provides guests with spectacular views of the city, the kitchen is run by Rubén Trincado, a chef committed to innovative cuisine rooted in traditional Basque cuisine.
 He applies the most advanced culinary techniques to his passion for flavours and aromas to surprise diners with his compositions.
 Fresh, seasonal produce is crucial.
 Trincado took on the challenge of adapting cuisines to new dietary restrictions three years ago, designing both a vegan and an ovo-lacto vegetarian menu that has been a hit with guests.

 Misura (Paseo de Miramón 162, tel: 943 56 66 38) has a clearly defined philosophy: a respect for the environment and a commitment to nature and healthy living.
 Its 100% vegan menu is packed with high-quality, innovative, sustainable and organic options based on local products grown without synthetic chemicals.
 The open-kitchen plan means that diners can watch the chefs through a large window, getting a front-row seat to a live culinary performance.
 The restaurant also offers a private room, round tables and a large terrace that opens to the forest.